Enter the Boardroom with Nurole

 office block

-Episode 13 - Forging bonds between boards and CEOs with David Sole
+13. David Sole - Forging bonds between boards and CEOs

 Former record-breaking professional rugby captain, current Chair for Worldwide Cancer Research and founder of the School for CEOs, David Sole OBE, discusses the importance of relationship building in mitigating the challenges of working with and as the Executive Team.
 His experiences cover subjects ranging from how to tactfully rotate key leadership roles and the most effective styles of questioning when recruiting new board members to proven frameworks for achieving strategic alignment between the CEO and the board.